-The ASUS Wireless Router provides a USB port for connecting USB devices or USB printer to allow you to share files and printer with clients in your network.
+The ASUS Wireless Router provides a USB port for connecting USB devices to allow you to share files with clients in your network.

-NOTES: To use this feature, you need to plug a USB storage device, such as a USB hard disk or USB flash drive, to the USB port on the rear panel of your wireless router.
+NOTE: To use this feature, you need to plug a USB storage device, such as a USB hard disk or USB flash drive, to the USB port on the rear panel of your wireless router.
 Ensure that the USB storage device is formatted and partitioned properly.
 Refer to the Plug-n-Share Disk Support List at http://event.asus.com/networks/disksupport

 IMPORTANT!
-You first need to create a share account and its permission /access rights to allow other network clients to access the USB device via an FTP site/third-party FTP client utility, Servers Center, Samba, or AiCloud.
-For more details, refer to the section 3.5.Using the USB Application and 3.6 Using AiCloud in this user manual.
+You first need to create a share account and its permission /access rights to allow other network clients to access the USB device via an FTP site/third-party FTP client utility, Servers Center, or Samba.
+For more details, refer to the section 3.5.Using the USB Application in this user manual.